-These findings of age-related changes in the functional properties of the nodes within the distributed face-processing network lead to predictions that such changes will likely impact the functional interactions among these regions as well.
-Connectivity analyses are based on the temporal synchrony of the activation patterns between regions.
-Therefore, as the response properties of these regions change, it is likely that the functional interactions between the regions will changes as well.
-However, there are only three studies that have investigated age-related changes in the face-processing system from a network level perspective.
-We evaluated the relation between changing functional properties of the core face processing regions and changing structural properties in the fiber tracts that connect these core regions with extended regions in a sample of participants ranging in age from 6-23 years (72) (see Figure 4).
-Using diffusion tensor imaging, we observed selective age-related changes in the volume, fractional anisotropy and mean and radial, but not axial, diffusivities of the inferior longitudinal fasciculus (ILF), along which outputs from the OFA and FFA travel to the anterior temporal lobes and amygdala.
+These findings of age-related changes in the functional properties of the nodes within the distributed face-processing network lead to predictions that such changes will likely impact the interactions among these regions as well.
+However, there are only three studies that have investigated age-related changes in the face-processing system from a network level perspective, some of which focus on structural and others of which focus on functional interactions.
+For example, in one study, we evaluated the relation between changing functional properties of the core face processing regions and changing structural properties in the fiber tracts that connect these core regions with extended regions in a sample of participants ranging in age from 6-23 years76 (see Figure 4).
+Using diffusion tensor imaging, we observed selective age-related changes in the volume, fractional anisotropy, and mean and radial, but not axial, diffusivities of the inferior longitudinal fasciculus (ILF), along which outputs from the OFA and FFA travel to the anterior temporal lobes and amygdala.
 Critically, these structural changes were tightly and specifically linked with increasing size of the FFA.
 In other words, individuals with larger sized FFAs also had thicker ILF tracts, even after age was accounted for.
-These results reveal the relation between developing functional regions and the structural connections that integrate these regions into a distributed network (80, 81).
+These results reveal the relation between developing functional regions and the structural connections that integrate these regions into a distributed network.84,85

-Two existing studies report age-related changes in the functional organization of the faceprocessing network.
-Cohen-Kadosh and colleagues (82) used dynamic causal modelling to evaluate whether 7-11 year olds exhibit the adult profile of functional organization within the core regions as reported in Fairhall & Ishai (17).
-They found that, like adults, children exhibited a functional connection from OFA->FFA, but that it was weaker than in the adults.
-In contrast to the adults, children did not exhibit the OFA->pSTS connection.
+Two existing studies report age-related changes in the functional organization of the face-processing network.
+Cohen-Kadosh and et al.86 used dynamic causal modelling to evaluate whether 7-11 year olds exhibit the adult profile of functional organization within the core regions as reported in Fairhall and Ishai.
+18 They found that, like adults, children exhibited a functional connection from OFA-FFA, but that it was weaker than in the adults.
+In contrast to the adults, children did not exhibit the OFA→pSTS functional connection.
 Critically, the children did not exhibit modulation of their network organization as a function of face-processing task (expression versus identification) as did the adults.
 In other words, the child network was less flexibly responsive to variation in face processing task demands.
 The authors suggested that the functional connections within the core network may be limited by the continued developmental specialization of the functional properties within each of the discrete regions.

-A second study used graph theory metrics to characterize the functional organization among the core and (some of the) extended regions in children and young adolescents (ages 5-12 years) and adults as they passively viewed images of faces and objects (83).
-The researchers reported age-related changes in the functional topography of the network that were largely focused on the integration of the right OFA and FFA into modules (i.e., densely connected subgroups) within the network.
+A second study used graph theory metrics to characterize the functional organization among the core and (some of the) extended regions in children and young adolescents (ages 5-12 years) and adults as they passively viewed images of faces and objects.87 The researchers reported age-related changes in the functional topography of the network that were largely focused on the integration of the right OFA and FFA into modules (i.e., densely connected subgroups) within the network.
 In younger children, the OFA was a weaker node and was clustered with other right temporal lobe regions into a module.
 In contrast, in the older children, the OFA emerged as a stronger node that was integrated with the FFA into a module.
 In the adults, the OFA and FFA were segregated into separate modules that were densely connected with other modules (including limbic regions).
-These are the first results of widespread functional re-organization of the face-processing system in late childhood.
+These are the first results of widespread functional reorganization of the face-processing system in late childhood.